rototor/pdfbox-graphics2d/README.md

 ## Changes

+Version 0.22:
+ - Upgrade the PDFBox version to 2.0.15

 Version 0.21:
  - Provide the current XORMode color in the IPaintEnv.
 And document that XORMode is not working as it's not possible to emulate.
 Thanks @gredler for pointing this out [#14](https://github.com/rototor/pdfbox-graphics2d/issues/14).
 But you can do whatever you want with that information in your IPdfBoxGraphics2DPaintAplier subclass.
- - Upgrade the PDFBox version to 2.0.15
+ - Upgrade the PDFBox version to 2.0.14
  - Handle PDFBox ShadingPaint's.

 Version 0.20: